Attachment-based therapy: Dynamic Maturational Model of Attachment and Adaptation (DMM, ABC+DMM)

-Patricia Crittenden began to develop the Dynamic-Maturational Model of Attachment and Adaptation in the 1980's.
+Patricia Crittenden began to develop the Dynamic-Maturational Model of Attachment and Adaptation in the 1980s.
 Between 1990-2010 she developed a comprehensive lifespan model centered more squarely on the Bowlby-Ainsworth tradition, and particularly expanded from Bowlby's ideas about information processing.
 In many ways the DMM is generally consistent with the ABC+D model and the developmental tradition, and arguably offers more clarity and insight from better definitional precision.
 Particularly since the collapse of the disorganized concept, some Berkeley model theorists began updating their language in ways consistent with the DMM.

 The DMM maintains the Ainsworth ABC alphanumeric system and expands the patterns to 26 primary sub-patterns.
 It also describes how opposing patterns can be alternated or blended.
 It never included disorganized as an attachment concept.

 Crittenden updated the AAI and SSP assessments, and developed a comprehensive suite of lifespan attachment assessments.
 Additional DMM-based assessments have been developed by others.
 Like Bowlby, the DMM incorporates scientific findings from many additional disciplines.
 Thus, it provides an updated model of attachment as well as a more comprehensive biopsychosocial model describing the way exposure to danger, including relationship danger, impacts how humans feel, behave, think, communicate, respond to threat, experience trauma and loss, and utilize memory systems.
 It also addresses specific issues such as depression, disorientation, and use of distorted, omitted, falsified, denied and delusional information.

 The essence of this model is that the attachment system describes a relationship between a person who needs protection from danger and a relationship with a person who can provide protection and comfort, the effect on each from the interaction of the relationship.
 It also offers a comprehensive method of discourse analysis and model of how people process information in the context of exposure to danger.
 The Family Relations Institute supports the DMM.